LSSTDESC/CCL/TERMS.md

 	2. Tests should run in continuous integration scheme used for CCL.

-	3. Unit tests should be written as identified in code review.
+	3. Unit tests should be written following the suggestions of the PR reviewers.

 - All PRs are code reviewed by at least one person (two are suggested for PRs that bring in new features or propose significant changes to the CCL API).